DOBRO/binbo/CONTRIBUTING.md

 ## Questions and discussions

-If you have any question, feel free to open a new issue on GitHub.
+If you have any question, feel free to start a new discussion on GitHub.

 ## Feature requests